 The Trust employs two custodians.
-The Mint acts as custodian for the Trust's physical gold bullion and silver bullion pursuant to the gold and silver storage agreement (the "Gold and Silver Storage Agreement").
+The Mint acts as custodian for the Trust's physical gold bullion pursuant to a precious metals storage and custody agreement.
 The Mint is a Canadian Crown corporation, which acts as an agent of the Canadian Government, and its obligations generally constitute unconditional obligations of the Canadian Government.
-The Mint is responsible for and bears all risk of the loss of, and damage to, the Trust's physical gold bullion and silver bullion that is in the Mint's custody, subject to certain limitations, including events beyond the Mint's control and proper notice by the Manager.
+The Mint is responsible for and bears all risk of the loss of, and damage to, the Trust's physical gold bullion that is in the Mint's custody, subject to certain limitations, including events beyond the Mint's control and proper notice by the Manager.

-The Trustee acts as custodian on behalf of the Trust for the Trust's assets other than physical gold bullion and silver bullion.
-The Trustee is only responsible for the Trust's assets that are directly held by it, its affiliates or appointed sub-custodians.
+The Trustee acts as custodian on behalf of the Trust for the Trust's assets other than physical gold bullion.
+The Trustee is only responsible for the Trust's assets that are directly held by it, its affiliates or appointed subcustodians.